clojure-expectations/clojure-test/doc/getting-started.md

 > clojure -M:test
 ```

-> I recommend having separate `:test` and `:runner` aliases -- the former with `:extra-paths` for your `test` folder tree and any `:extra-deps` needed by your tests themselves; the latter with `:extra-deps` for the test runner and `:main-opts` to actually invoke it.
-That makes it easier to work with other tooling and be able to use `-M:test` to bring in your tests and dependencies without actually running them (and `-M:test:runner` to actually run them).
+> I recommend having separate `:test` and `:runner` aliases -- the former with `:extra-paths` for your `test` folder tree and any `:extra-deps` needed by your tests themselves; the latter with `:extra-deps` for the test runner and `:exec-fn` to actually invoke it.
+That makes it easier to work with other tooling and be able to use `-M:test` to bring in your tests and dependencies without actually running them (and `-X:test:runner` to actually run them).
 The alternative is remembering to use `-R:test` to bring in tests and dependencies without running them (and either add `-M:test` to run them or switch to `-M:test`).

 ### Leiningen